 Engineering Maths Qualifying Examination

-Admission to the BE programmes in the College of Engineering and Informatics is confined to students who satisfy the general requirements for Matriculation in the College of Engineering and Informatics and who have reached at least H4 in Higher Level papers in Mathematics at the Leaving Certificate Examination.
+Admission to the College of Engineering and Informatics is confined to students who satisfy both the general requirements for Matriculation in the College of Engineering & Informatics and the Mathematics grade required for admission to the individual programme (H4 for BE Programmes, H7/O3 for BSc Project & Construction Management, H6/O2 for BSc Computer Science & IT).

-Candidates who satisfy the general requirements for Matriculation in the College and who have NOT attained a minimum of H4 in Higher Level papers in Mathematics may apply to take the Engineering Maths Qualifying Examination in Mathematics held by the University.
+Candidates who satisfy the general requirements for Matriculation in the College but who have NOT attained the required Mathematics grade for their programme may apply to take the Engineering Maths Qualifying Examination held by the University.

 Places available (which may vary in number year to year) will be allocated to those candidates who have achieved the points requirement for the programme that year, who satisfy the general requirements for Matriculation in the College of Engineering and Informatics and who attain a Pass in the Engineering Maths Qualifying Examination.
 The places available will be allocated in strict order of merit based on performance in the Engineering Maths Qualifying Examination.
 Due to capacity constraints, not all candidates who achieve a pass in the examination may receive an offer.

-The College of Engineering and Informatics at NUI Galway will hold its Engineering Maths Qualifying Examinationin Mathematics on Wednesday, August 22nd 2018.
+The College of Engineering and Informatics at NUI Galway will hold its Engineering Maths Qualifying Examinationin Mathematics on Tuesday, August 20th 2019 (to be confirmed) (paper 1 at 10am and Paper 2 at 2.30pm in the Alice Perry Engineering Building (eircode H91 HX31)).

 It is recommended that all students sitting the Engineering Maths Qualifying Examination, and particularly those who sat the Pass Maths Leaving Cert Exam, familiarise themselves with past exam papers as early as possible, as the layout and content of the papers can differ significantly to those of the leaving certificate.